ssm498/React-Basics/README.md

-This is a beginner React project that keeps track of a booklist.
+This is a beginner React project that keeps track of a web-based booklist.